Srinidhigpr/SrinidhiGopalraj-oop-coursework-comm-platform/README.md

     ...
 ```
 ### 3. File handling functionalities
-My code Includes the required read/write/append functionalities required of this project.The consultation_hour class and its methods, such as get_consultations_request, remove_consultation_request, and add_consultation_request, read from and write to files 'events.txt' and 'comments.txt'.
-These methods handle consultation events and comments associated with them, reading data from files to retrieve existing events and writing data to files to add, remove, or modify events and comments.
+My code **Includes the required read/write/append functionalities** required of this project.The consultation_hour class and its methods, such as get_consultations_request, remove_consultation_request, and add_consultation_request, read from and write to files **'events.txt' and 'comments.txt'**.
+These methods handle consultation events and comments associated with them, reading data from files to retrieve existing events and writing data to files to **add, remove, or modify events and comments**.
 The handle_file_errors decorator is used to handle file-related errors in methods such as consultation_no and various methods in the consultation_hour class.

 ### 4. Unit tests
-Unit testing is a software testing approach where individual units or components of a program are tested in isolation to ensure they behave as expected.
-It helps verify that each part of the software performs correctly and meets its design specifications.
+Unit testing is a software testing approach where individual units or components of a program are **tested in isolation** to ensure they behave as expected.
+It helps **verify that each part** of the software performs correctly and meets its design specifications.
 In my code, unit testing is implemented using the unittest module, which provides a framework for writing and executing test cases.
 ```
 class ConsultationTestCase(unittest.TestCase):
     def setUp(self):